Mercury (element): Niche uses

-Cosmetics

-Mercury, as thiomersal, is widely used in the manufacture of mascara.
-In 2008, Minnesota became the first state in the United States to ban intentionally added mercury in cosmetics, giving it a tougher standard than the federal government.

-A study in geometric mean urine mercury concentration identified a previously unrecognized source of exposure (skin care products) to inorganic mercury among New York City residents.
-Population-based biomonitoring also showed that mercury concentration levels are higher in consumers of seafood and fish meals.

 Skin whitening

 Mercury is effective as an active ingredient in skin whitening compounds used to depigment skin.
 The Minamata Convention on Mercury limits the concentration of mercury in such whiteners to 1 part per million.
 However, as of 2022, many commercially sold whitener products continue to exceed that limit, and are considered toxic.

 Firearms

-Mercury(II) fulminate is a primary explosive which is mainly used as a primer of a cartridge in firearms.
+Mercury(II) fulminate is a primary explosive, which has mainly been used as a primer of a cartridge in firearms throughout the 19th and 20th centuries.

+Mining

+Mercury is used in illegal gold mining to help separate gold particles from a mixture of sand or gravel and water.
+Small gold particles may form mercury-gold amalgam and therefore increase the gold recovery rates.
+The use of mercury causes a severe pollution problem in places such as Ghana.

 Historic uses

 Many historic applications made use of the peculiar physical properties of mercury, especially as a dense liquid and a liquid metal: